-MRI should be undertaken in a neonate with severe hyperbilirubinaemia and signs of ABE as CrUS is unable to detect lesions associated with kernicterus.
-Imaging within the neonatal period may reveal abnormalities with high signal on T1-weighted images within the globus pallidus and subthalamic nuclei but this is variable and may be difficult to distinguish from normal findings of high signal intensity in these regions.
+MRI should be undertaken in a neonate with severe hyperbilirubinaemia and signs of ABE because CrUS is unable to detect lesions associated with kernicterus 31.
+Imaging within the neonatal period may reveal abnormalities with high signal on T1-weighted images within the globus pallidus and subthalamic nuclei, but this is variable and may be difficult to distinguish from normal findings of high signal intensity in these regions.
 In addition, signal intensities on T2-weighted imaging are unremarkable in the neonatal period.
-If present, then there are usually long-term clinical sequelae.
-If neonatal imaging is unremarkable and there are ongoing clinical concerns, then repeating the MRI beyond 6 months of age may be informative.
+If neonatal abnormalities are present, then there are usually long-term clinical sequelae.
+If neonatal imaging is unremarkable and there are ongoing clinical concerns, then repeating the MRI beyond six months of age may be informative.
+Later imaging shows a reversal of the abnormal signal intensities in the globus pallidus with characteristic low signal on T1-weighted and high signal on T2-weighted images.
+Hippocampal involvement and atrophy may also be detected.
 There are currently no imaging correlates for sensorineural hearing loss.

 An MRI scan should be undertaken in a neonate with severe hyperbilirubinaemia associated with ABE.
-A standard neonatal brain MRI protocol is appropriate and best done as soon as it is safe and practical to do so.
-If neonatal imaging is considered normal, a repeat scan after 6 months of age maybe useful in infants in whom there are neurological concerns.
+A standard neonatal brain MRI protocol is appropriate and best done as soon as it is safe and practical.
+If neonatal imaging is considered normal, a repeat scan after six months of age may be useful in infants with ongoing neurological concerns.
 MRI cannot give information on the likelihood of hearing impairment.